surifirstpin/biplus_documentation/docs/DataRun.md

 ## Row Limitation and Query Time

-Using Bi+ you can limit the display of field values by using Limit option and check the Query run-time as shown in the image below;
+Using Bi+ you can limit the display of field values by using Limit option and check the Query run-time as shown in the image below ;

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/row_limit.png)

 ## Pivot table
 -   Pivot  checks each dimension horizontally and reduces the effect of scrolling down the data.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/78c46d819c716135d45ff60b9a71b15dd9e7a97f/images/pivot.png)